maziac/dezogif/documentation/Design.md

 6.a If the debugged program is running: the NMI code will branch into the bank memory and send a pause notification.
 6.b If the debugged program is not running: the NMI code will return without action.

-If the "Symbol Shift" (or CTRL) key is pressed during the user presses the NMI execution continues at step 3.
+If the "Symbol Shift" (or CTRL) key is pressed while the user presses the NMI execution continues at step 3.
+I.e. this can re-initialize the dezogif SW.

 MF ROM is 0x0000-0x1FFF.
 MF RAM is 0x2000-0x3FFF.